 This year, the holidays will look a little different no matter where you live.
 This 2020 Thanksgiving Menu has many of the usual dishes you would expect, plus some tips on how to downsize for your smaller gathering.

-Whether you keeping your holidays to just a few people or going all out via Zoom, this 2020 Thanksgiving Menu is all you need.
+Whether you keeping your holidays to just a few people or going all out with extended family and more, this 2020 Thanksgiving Menu is all you need.

 Citrus-Herb Turkey ** How long to cook a turkey breast?
 You can use the same method here for a turkey breast, but cook only about 2-2 1/2 hours until an instant-read thermometer inserted into the thickest part of the roast registers 160ºF.